Diffusion Models as Cartoonists: The Curious Case of High Density Regions: Related Work

-\paragraph{Typicality vs likelihood.} \citet{theis2015note} observed that likelihood estimates do not correlate with image quality.
-Furthermore, deep generative models can assign higher likelihoods to out-of-distribution (OOD) data than the data they were trained on \citep{choi2018waic, nalisnick2018deep, kirichenko2020normalizing} and therefore perform poorly at OOD detection. \citet{nalisnick2019detecting, choi2018waic} analyze this phenomenon through the lens of \textit{typicality}, arguing that typical samples do not coincide with the highest likelihood regions. \citet{ben2024d} observed that explicit distortion of an image like inserting a gray patch in the middle may increase the likelihood assigned by a flow-based model.
-Our investigation contrasts these reports by explicitly studying regions of highest likelihood and shedding light on the probability landscape of diffusion models.
+\paragraph{Typicality vs likelihood.} \citet{theis2015note} observed that likelihoods do not correlate with image quality.
+Furthermore, deep generative models can assign higher likelihoods to out-of-distribution (OOD) data than training data \citep{choi2018waic, nalisnick2018deep, kirichenko2020normalizing} and perform poorly at OOD detection. \citet{nalisnick2019detecting, choi2018waic} analyze this phenomenon with \textit{typicality}, arguing that typical samples do not have the highest likelihoods. \citet{ben2024d} observed that explicit distortion of an image, like inserting a gray patch, increases the likelihood assigned by a flow-based model.
+Contrary to these reports, we explicitly study regions of highest likelihood and shed light on the probability landscape of diffusion models.